kellyelton/docs.exceptionless.com/contents/configuration.md

 ## Enabling trace message collection

+*Recommended*: You can now log and search your trace messages with [Exceptionless](/contents/sendingevents)!

-One config setting built into Exceptionless can be used to include the last X trace log messages with your error reports.
+One config setting built into Exceptionless can be used to include the last X trace log messages with your event reports.
 You can enable this setting by specifying a `TraceLogLimit` setting with a value greater than 0.
-This value is the maxiumum number of trace messages that will be submitted with the error report.
+This value is the maxiumum number of trace messages that will be submitted with the event report.

 ### Configuration file

 {% highlight xml %}